datalift-project/datalift/wrapper/README.txt

  - Windows ???
  - Linux

+When run, the wrapper first starts a standalone DataLift server and then opens a new tab or window in the user's default Web browser, pointing it at the SPARQL endpoint of the DataLift server.

+Please note that the standalone DataLift server is not a general purpose DataLift installation.
+In particular, it performs no user authentication, expecting that only the user that started the application will access it.

 1. Mac OS X
 -----------
 The DataLift application initializes a DataLift runtime environment for the user the first time it is started.